 In another story, Clem Scott was seized by a group of white men and hung from an elm tree in the Montgomery Courthouse Square in Conroe.
 Sherriff Mayben Anderson and deputies took no action to stop them.
 Justice of the Peace CT Derby held an inquest and declared that Scott had been “hung by the neck with a rope in the hands of persons unknown.”

 In June of 1941 Bob White was accused of raping Ruby Cochran in Livingston.
 He was convicted by an all-white jury.
 After it was revealed he was one of sixteen men who had been taken into the woods and been brutally beaten by Texas Rangers to exact a confession, the U.S. Supreme Court overturned the conviction.
 His confession had been written by someone else, with many factual errors.
 He was consequently arrested again and charged.
 He went on trial three times.
 Dude Cochran, Ruby’s husband, shot him in the head during the third trial.
 Cochran was released $500 bail.
 At his trial even the District Attorney recommended a verdict of “not guilty,” which of course happened.

-Furthermore, there have been numerous disturbing events since the lynching age.
+There have been numerous disturbing events since the lynching age.
 In 1973 Greg Steele, who had been threatened because he was dating a white girl, was arrested in a bar room scuffle.
 He was shot to death in the Montgomery County Courthouse two days before Christmas.
 An officer was charged and found not guilty.

-The white janitors all have one another alibis.
+The white janitors all gave one another alibis.
 Texas Ranger Wesley Styles told them, “One of you is going to have to hang for this” and then, turning to Brandley, added, “Since you’re the nigger, you’re elected.”